oneeve8/kobble-data/content/Stations of the Cross.md

 ::: slide
 ## A Scriptural Stations of the Cross
 A minister (Priest of layperson) prays the opening and closing prayers, announces the stations, and says the concluding prayer at each station.
 Participants may read the Scripture reflections and pause for a period of silence between the scripture reading and prayer.
 A crossbearer and two candlebearers may stand in front of each station as it is announced.
-As the cross- and candlebearers move between the stations, all may sing a verse of the Stabat Mater (At the Cross Her Station Keeping - traditional) or an appropriate antiphon, such as Parce Domine (traditional, various settings) or Crucem Tuam (Berthier, GIA),
+As the group moves between the stations, all may sing a verse of the Stabat Mater (At the Cross Her Station Keeping - traditional) or an appropriate antiphon, such as Parce Domine (traditional, various settings) or Crucem Tuam (Berthier, GIA),

 Before each station: